gr2m/github-project/README.md

 Example for `error.toHumanMessage()`:

-> "NOPE" could not be matched with any of the existing field names: "Title", "Assignees", "Status", "Labels", "Linked pull requests", "Reviewers", "Repository", "Milestone", "Text", "Number", "Date", "Single select", "Iteration".
+> "NOPE" could not be matched with any of the existing field names: "My text", "My number", "My Date".
 If the field should be considered optional, then set it to "nope: { name: "NOPE", optional: true}

 #### `GitHubProjectUnknownFieldOptionError`